 Great Britain: the boom in cocktail culture

 Traditionally consumed neat or as a prestigious after-dinner drink, Cognac is now a growing trend in English bars.
 In 2018, “London Cocktail Week”, the world’s largest cocktail festival, was held in the UK capital.
 In the same year, 4 London bars featured in the top ten of the “World’s 50 Best Bars”.
-Cocktail culture is booming in England, with Cognac occupying pride of place on the drinks menu of the Dandelyan, ranked as the world’s best bar.
+Cocktail culture is booming in England, with Cognac occupying pride of place on the drinks menu of the best bars in London.

 France: new trends are emerging